 You will need our fun kids science activity download.
-Our Cabbage pH Indicator Lab is a great activity for all ages.
+Our cabbage natural pH indicator lab is a great activity for all ages.
 Along the way, you will get to read Rosie’s story, figure out what she really added to her drink and solve some acid/base puzzles.
+There is also a cabbage indicator color chart in the lab so you know what to expect and can use the colors you see to convert into a pH.

 Colors of the world around us are determined by how molecules like anthocyanin absorb light.
 They can absorb light into their outer shell electrons (called valence electrons).
 The energy absorbed into the bonds through light is light that will never reach our eyes, so if red light is absorbed, a substance would look blue.

 When we add in acid we change the structure of anthocyanin.
 That is because adding acid is adding in a bunch of hydrogen ions (H+), and oxygen can bind with that hydrogen.
-Can you see the difference between the acidic molecule below and the one above?
+Can you see the difference between the red, acidic, formation of anthocyanin and the purple, neutral, formation of anthocyanin?

 Adding base is like adding a bunch of hydroxide ions (OH-).
 This also changes the molecule.
 Can you spot the difference?